So I'm standing in the middle of our VBS disaster last summer and everything that could go wrong is going wrong.

 Craft supplies never got delivered.
 Sound system's making weird screeching noises.
 Three volunteers called in sick.
 Two kids are crying because they can't find their parents.
 One kid threw up on the snack table.

-And I'm thinking this is fine everything's fine while internally having complete meltdown.
+And I'm thinking "this is fine, everything's fine" while internally having a complete meltdown.

 That's when Sarah walks up and goes "You look like you're about to lose it.
 What can I do to help?"